Before you start exploring opportunities in the UAE you need to define what you are really looking for

 Internet country code: .ae

-Annual vacation: Majority of Emiratis take annual vacations during school holidays.
+Annual vacation: The majority of Emiratis take annual vacations during school holidays.

 - Autumn term - Sep 8 to Dec 12